cmvandrevala/more-than-equations/content/Computer Science/Labs/Go With the Flow.md

 * Create a class called `HeatFlow` which will be the "brain" of your simulation.
 In the constructor, I should be able to specify the initial temperature of the rod, the number of sections in the rod, the constant K, and any number of sources or sinks at any locations that I wish.
 The specific form this should take is up to you.
   * The `HeatFlow` class should have a method called `tick()` which will calculate the temperatures in the rod at the next time step of the simulation.
+  * The `HeatFlow` class can contain any other attributes and methods that you need to make your program work.
 * Create a class called `HeatFlowPrinter` which will be in charge of printing the temperatures in the rod to the terminal.
   * The `HeatFlowPrinter` should have a method called `pretty_print()` which will print out the temperatures in the rod to the console in a nicely formatted way.
+  * The `HeatFlowPrinter` class can contain any other attributes and methods that you need to make your program work.
-* You are allowed to create any other classes that you feel are necessary to implement your code.
-You might consider classes to store the user configuration or run the simulation in a loop?
+* You are allowed to create any other classes and functions that you feel are necessary to implement your code.
+You might consider creating classes to store the user configuration or run the simulation in a loop?

 ## 📋 Dev Notes